 5 Ways To Reject a Guy – Gracefully!

-I’ve always thought that dating is a lot like job hunting – from a guy’s perspective.
+If you want to know how to reject a guy – you have to understand something: Dating is a lot like job hunting – from a guy’s perspective.
 You see an opening and take a shot at the position.

 So, you go through the hoops by applying – and then schedule an interview.
 Then you wait for a few days for the final decision, hoping things turn out well.